dsgelab/Somatic_Mutations/Cromwell_Affymetrix_FinnGen_sample/README.md

 Run for all batches of FinnGen R6 samples

 ## Post_MoChA
-Analysis after the detection of mCA, including correlation of mCA events with ages, association with covid-19, etc
+Analysis after the detection of mCA, including correlation of mCA events with ages, association with covid-19 and other infectious diseases, etc

 ## Tips_GCP_cromwell.sh
 Tips to use GCP cromwell server